All change in 2019

 Griffen Mill's archival handmade papers for bookbinding are designed for use in book conservation & book restoration.
 The heavier weights are used for the replacement of endpapers whilst the lighter weights can be used for leaf & spine repair.
 All can be handled easily when damp.
 Papers are internally buffered & neutrally sized to give a pH reading of between 7.3 - 8.4 and come in different weights.

 The papers differ in character & feel.
 Some are wove & some are laid.
 Others, like the soft bulky jute tissue, can be moulded & coloured to repair bumped corners.
 Some such as Akbar & the ledger paper are tough, dense, papers which can be used as endpapers for larger books or they can be used as covers for soft bindings.

-It can be very hard to reproduce the character & the tone of antique paper.
-Since Griffen Mill's papers have been specifically designed as repair papers for old books, maps & documents they are also ideal for recreating old books, maps, scrolls, documents. & antique label making.
+Since Griffen Mill's papers have been specifically designed as sympathetic repair papers for old books, maps & documents they are also ideal for recreating replicas for film props.